Managing eczema

 You can also use a wet chux type towel or beanie on your child’s head – do not leave this on when the child is sleeping or going to sleep.

 Wet disposable towels in a bowl with cool water and bath oil (if recommended).
-Hold the towels on your child’s face for 5-10 minutes and then apply moisturiser immediately after removing the wet towels.
+Hold the towels on your child’s face for 5-10 minutes and then put on moisturiser straight after removing the wet towels.

 Other Medications

-Other medications such as oral antibiotics (antibiotics given by mouth) and antihistamines may be advised by your doctor or nurse practitioner.
+Medications such as oral antibiotics (antibiotics given by mouth) and/or antihistamines may be advised by your doctor or nurse practitioner.